Computer Applications | Microsoft Office | Microsoft Office Specialist (MOS)

-Next, you can use the Microsoft Word Fundamentals lessons to give students a more in-depth look about formatting content within a Word document.
+Next, you can use the Microsoft Word Fundamentals lessons to give students a more in depth look at formatting content within a Word document.

-Once they have mastered the basics, your students can move onto the Microsoft Word Skills Project which puts their skills to the test, requiring them to start from scratch and fully create a document.
+Once they have mastered the basics, your students can move on to the Microsoft Word Skills Project to put their skills to the test.
+The project requires learners to start from scratch and fully create a document.

-If you want to take it one step further, you can assign the Microsoft Word Business Project, which requires the students to create a Job Description booklet using more advanced skills.
+If you want to take it one step further, you can assign the Microsoft Word Business Project, which requires students to create a job description booklet using more advanced skills.

 Looking for additional tips?
 Read this article: How to Teach Microsoft Word in Middle School

 Let's face it--Excel isn't the most exciting Microsoft application out there.
 So what can you do to spice up your Microsoft Excel lesson plans?
 Make them relevant to your students!

 So where can you find engaging, relevant Microsoft Excel lesson ideas?

 Start by reviewing these popular Microsoft Excel lesson plan resources: